Pennsylvania / Luzerne County

 Healthcare

 Plymouth residents have access to quality healthcare, with major hospitals like Geisinger Wyoming Valley Medical Center and Wilkes-Barre General Hospital nearby.
-The area has a high health insurance coverage rate of 92.5% and an average of 2.2 physicians per 1,000 people.
+The community benefits from a high physician-to-resident ratio of 2.2 per 1,000 people and 92.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals